 Good gardeners have an intimate knowledge of the gardens they look after.
 They know which plants need pruning and when.
 When it rains, a gardener can choose to do pruning rather than digging or mowing.
 This is one reason why flexible customers will always get priority as preferred customers.
-A gardener will know which customers have pruning work that could be completed from hard standing during wet weather.
+A gardener will know which customers have pruning work that could be completed from hard standing/paving during wet weather.

 Wear waterproof clothing

+They say that there is no such thing as bad weather, just bad clothing.
 Skiing doesnt make you cold because you are active and dressed appropriately.
 Likewise, gardeners will have appropriate water-proof clothing to enable them to continue working when it rains.
 Gardeners choose clothing materials that are quick drying and breathable.
 Spare clothing, spare gloves, a waterproof hood, summer and winter hats etc are all part of a professional gardeners PPE (Personal Protective Equipment).

 Plan for regional variations in the weather

 The local climate can vary from coast to coast.
 Many gardeners focus their services accordingly.
-For example, gardeners in wet and windy areas may focus on pruning trees and shrubs and repairing fences damaged by strong winds.
+For example, gardeners in wet and windy areas may focus on pruning trees, shrubs and repairing fences damaged by strong winds.
 In drier areas, gardeners may need to focus on plants that can cope well in drought conditions or dry, salty sea breezes and sandy soils!